const Base64 = struct {

 In other words, the decoder receives as input, a sequence of base64 characters.
 We need to translate this sequence of characters into a sequence of indexes.
 These indexes are the index of each character in the base64 scale.
 This way, we get the value/byte that was calculated in the 6-bit transformation step of the encoder process.

-There are probably better ways to calculate this, specially using a “divide and conquer” type of strategy.
+There are probably better/faster ways to calculate this, especially using a “divide and conquer” type of strategy.
 But for now, I am satisfied with a simple and “brute force” type of strategy.
-The _char_index() function below contains this strategy.
+The _char_index()

 We are essentially looping through the lookup table with the base64 scale, and comparing the character we got with each character in the base64 scale.
 If these characters match, then, we return the index of this character in the base64 scale as the result.

-Notice that, if the input character is '=', the function returns the index 64, which is “out of range” in the scale.
-But, as I described at Section 4.1.1, the character '=' does not belong to the base64 scale itself.
-It is a special and meaningless character in base64.
+, the function returns the index 64, which is “out of range” in the scale.
+But, as I described at Section 4.1.1, the character '='

 fn _char_index(self: Base64, char: u8) u8 {